 An extensive conceptual and public engagement process yielded a final concept for the replacement of the existing Visitor Services Center.
 The new facility will replace the existing building providing an enhanced guest experience as well as improved functionality for reservoir operations.

 Site Plan Review - 2019

 As the development of the Visitor Services Center wrapped up at the end of 2018, staff and consultants revitalized the Site and Management plan beginning with a review of previous work and then continued to develop the project.
 Using the community feedback received during 2017, known site constraints, estimated costs and long-term feasibility analyses, staff and consultants developed a proposed site plan that demonstrates 3 phases of development consisting of Fiscally Constrained, Action and Vision as defined in the Parks and Recreation Master Plan.
 Upcoming community engagement provide the community with the opportunity to provide comments with regards to adjustments of the site plan prior to a final recommendation.
 Public participation opportunities will include:

 Recommendation of the final plan is made in the public forum of the Parks and Recreation Advisory Board (PRAB).
 PRAB meets on the 4th Monday of every month and is always open to the public.
 PRAB offers advice and consultation to City Council and city departments on the acquisition, construction and maintenance of city park property.
 Public participation opportunities will include:

-Date To Be Determined: Parks and Recreation Advisory Board meeting
+April/May: Parks and Recreation Advisory Board meetings